canarieids/Zeek-Ubuntu-22.04/README.md

 ```

 3. Define your work node configuration.

+In Cluster mode, the roles of Zeek are divided into four types: logger, manager, proxy and worker.
+Separating these roles allows for scalability.
+This guide will configure all of these roles to run on the same server - effectively creating a cluster-in-a-box.
+If operationally necessary, these roles could be moved out to additional servers in the future for higher capacity.
+Cluster mode provides us with scalability options in the future.

 A worker node is a type of thread that can be assigned to one or more interfaces.
 For ease of administration, we recommend creating a worker node for each interface you will be using for traffic monitoring and analsys on your IDS.
 For example you will have 4 interfaces you would create 4 workers (see example below).